ali-ghanbari/objsim/README.md

 for none of the bugs raised above 9 GB and only 6 of the bugs failed to get fully processed by ObjSim within the time budget.

 Despite such a tough limit, ObjSim has been able to prioritize 5 more genuine fixes in top-1 position.
 This is a 16% improvement in the number of genuine fixes ranked in top-1 position.
-Please note that for 3 of the bugs, ObjSim degrades the rank of genuine fix, and that is because the genuine fix in those bugs happened to be involved in radical changes in control flow of the program, e.g., deleting a block of code (which redirects control flow to a method with entirely different body) and calling different methods with entirely different bodies, and altering.
-As per the previous empirical studies <sup>:one:,:two:,:three:</sup>, most of such changes are unlikely to be genuine fixes for the bugs.
+Please note that for 3 of the bugs, ObjSim degrades the rank of genuine fix, and that is because the genuine fix in those bugs happened to be involved in radical changes in control flow of the program hence in the objects that compute, e.g., deleting a block of code (which redirects control flow to a method with entirely different body) and calling different methods with entirely different bodies, and altering.
+As per the previous empirical studies
+<sup>:one:,:two:,:three:</sup>, most of such changes are unlikely to be genuine fixes for the
+bugs.

 In summary, ObjSim increases the number of genuine fixes ranked in top-1 position from 30 to 35 (a 16.67% improvement), and it reduces the average rank of genuine fixes from 3.04 to